Homework Policy

 Grading and Deadlines

-Homework assignments in CS 307 are low-stakes, unlimited attempt assessments.
-There is no penalty for submitting incorrect answers.
-When making a submission, your score can only go up, never down.
+Homework assignments in CS 307 are low-stakes assignments with unlimited attempts.
+There is no penalty for submitting incorrect answers on homeworks.
+When making a subsequent submission on a question, your score on that question can never decrease.

 Timeout

-The timeout exists to encourage good habits.
-Said another way, the timeout exists to prevent you from developing bad habits.
+Said another way, the timeout exists to prevent you from developing bad habits that will cause you to suffer during exams.

 Partial Credit